hmac213/event-contract-trading/README.md

 python -m backend.core.Manager
 ```

+### Cross-Platform Arbitrage Module

+This algorithm detects and quantifies arbitrage between two equivalent event-contract markets on separate platforms.
+Here's how it works:

+1. An LLM-based matcher identifies pairs of identical contracts (e.g. “Outcome X” on Platform A ↔ “Outcome X” on Platform B) and loads each platform’s live orderbook.

+2. Raw price–quantity levels are aggregated into monotonic cumulative curves, enabling rapid computation of the total cost to acquire any given quantity.

+3. A binary search over possible trade sizes finds the largest quantity for which expected proceeds (gross payout minus slippage buffer) meet or exceed the configured profit margin.

+4. If a hard spending limit is specified, a second binary search determines the maximum affordable quantity under that cap.
+The final trade size is the minimum of the profit-optimal and cost-constrained values.

+5. The function then returns an available arbitrage opportunity (if one exists), which we then execute on our trading engine.

 ### System Diagram
 Each component is modular, with clearly defined responsibilities across the `Backend`, `Core`, `Platform`, and `DB` directories.
 The `Manager` class coordinates the continuous trading engine and database updates.